DIEP Flap Houston

 DIEP flap surgery is an involved procedure that requires the incredible precision and delicate touch of a microsurgeon coupled with the aesthetic expertise of a skilled plastic surgeon.
 Because this complex procedure involves moving tissue from one part of your body to another, microsurgical training is particularly important to ensure continuous blood supply to your new breast.

-Dr. Craig treats Houston patients using these specialized techniques developed over their years of:
+Dr. Craig treats Houston patients using these specialized techniques developed over her years of:

 - Advanced plastic surgery training from Yale.